CLAS/HIST240 Ancient Societies:

 The focus of this course is an examination of the everyday life of people in ancient Greece and Rome.
 Classes will concentrate on analyzing the ancient evidence regarding various aspects of life in the ancient world.
 Readings, films, class lectures and discussions are intended to complement each other.
 While we may not mention every reading in class, you will be expected to show your familiarity with this material on the unit quizzes, in class discussions and in other assignments.
 Interesting class discussions depend on faithful completion of these reading assignments by every student.

-regularly to be sure).
+eight weeks of the semester.
 While daily attendance is not recorded, class participation counts

 towards the grade and persistent absence from class will inevitably affect successful

 completion of course requirements.
 In exceptional cases, the instructor may place an

 individual student on "no-cut" status.
 There will be no make ups for missed exams

 Do not hesitate to ask questions in class.
 There is no such thing as a "stupid question".
 If you don't understand something, there are inevitably others in the class who do not understand either and you will do the entire class a favor by asking for explanations.